anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.rst

 Assumptions and conventions:

 -  Region is represented by a single OpenStack control plane.
--  Resource Failure Domain is effectively the “blast radius” of any major infrastructure failure such as loss of PDU or network leafs.
+-  Resource Failure Domain is effectively the "blast radius" of any major infrastructure failure such as loss of PDU or network leafs.
 -  Control plane includes redundant network nodes where OVS-kernel is used.